Events

 Andrew Crislip, Virginia Commonwealth University, Presiding

-North American Patristics Society, Annual Meeting, May 2017, Chicago
+Pedagogy Workshop – North American Patristics Society, Annual Meeting, May 2017 (Chicago)

 Chairs: Jared Secord, Washington State University; Jessica Wright, University of Southern California; and Kristi Upson-Saia, Occidental College.